tiagodeluna/study-notes/AWS/README.md

 The AWS CLI (Command Line Interface) is a tool for managing your AWS services using command line.
 It allows you, for example, to automatize the creation and configuration of your EC2 instances via scripts.
 Check the [documentation](https://aws.amazon.com/pt/cli/) for more details.

+**Aurora**

+Amazon Aurora is a MySQL database engine that combine the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
+It offers aproximately 5 times the performance of MySQL.
+You use Amazon Aurora by selecting it when creating a RDS instance.

 **Auto Scaling**

 The Auto Scaling Service allows you to automatically create and delete instances as needed to optimize resource usage, following predetermined scaling policies.